About Lexicon

 The Lincoln Gem & Mineral Club youth group participates in the Future Rockhounds of America (FRA) program, sponsored by the American Federation of Mineralogical Societies.
 Since following the curriculum of this program, we have had five juniors graduate to "Rockhound."

-Open to ages 6 to 15.
+Open to ages 6 through 15.

 $3 per year membership (with responsible adult).
 All youth must have a responsible adult with them at all club meetings and functions.
 (No drop-offs) This is for their safety should something unforeseen happen.